 Hanna in her studio.

-Traveling door to door to local boutiques was not easy, but Hanna persevered, and after hiring a rep, and showing her lines at the LA and NY markets, soon found that she was getting more orders than her two little hands could handle.
+Traveling door to door to local boutiques was not easy, but Hanna persevered.
+After hiring a rep and showing her lines at the LA and NY markets, she soon found that she was getting more orders than her two little hands could handle.
 It was then that she made the decision to hire a contractor who would help her keep up with the demand.
-Soon she found herself doing trunk shows up and down the East Coast, as well as California.
+Soon she found herself doing trunk shows up and down the East Coast as well as California.
 Today she has the same loyal customer base that she had when she first started.
 This is remarkable given the fickle nature of our economy and the perils of the “Shmata” business in general.

 Hanna and I became fast friends after being introduced to each other by her brother, Abe, who happens to be a good friend of mine.
-She is warm, sweet, fun and smart, and her designs reflect that.
+She is warm, sweet, fun, and smart, and her designs reflect that.
 Hanna’s sweaters are creatively designed and comfortable.
-She gets her inspiration from photographs, nature, art and her own intuition.
+She gets her inspiration from photographs, nature, art, and her own intuition.
 There is something for every woman no matter her age.
-She designed the suit that my daughter wore to her Bat Mitzvah, gowns that I performed in, as well as countless sweaters for my mother, who is a huge fan.
-It is dangerous for me to go over to visit Hanna…rarely do I leave empty handed, and when we meet for dinner, or see each other at a party, I usually ask her if she could make me a duplicate of what she is wearing!
+She designed the suit that my daughter wore to her Bat Mitzvah, gowns that I performed in, as well as countless sweaters for my mother (who is also a huge fan).
+It is dangerous for me to go over to visit Hanna… rarely do I leave empty handed, and when we meet for dinner, or see each other at a party, I usually ask her if she can make me a duplicate of what she is wearing!

-With my Mom, Irene, also a huge fan of Elaris.
+With my Mom, Irene, who is also a huge fan of Elaris.